SliferSkyd/wh-dra-plugin/README.md

 3. **PrepareResourceClaims**: kubelet calls the plugin before starting the container.
 Plugin writes a per-claim CDI spec file (`/var/run/cdi/k8s.wormhole.tenstorrent.com-t3k-<claimUID>.yaml`) listing the `/dev/tenstorrent/*` device nodes.
 State is checkpointed to survive plugin restarts.
 4. **Container start**: containerd reads CDI spec files, injects the device nodes, `/dev/hugepages-1G`, and env vars into the container.
 Device allowlist is updated via `type/major/minor/permissions` — equivalent to `docker run --device`.
 No `privileged: true` needed in the pod spec.
 5. **UnprepareResourceClaims**: kubelet calls after the pod exits.
 Plugin deletes the per-claim CDI file and removes the claim from the checkpoint.
-6. **Health monitoring** (if `--tt-smi-path` is set): a background goroutine runs `tt-smi -s` every `--health-check-interval` (default 30 s).
-If any chip's heartbeat stops increasing, the plugin republishes the ResourceSlice with an empty device list so the scheduler stops placing new workloads on this node.
-The slice is restored to normal once the heartbeat resumes.
+6. **Health monitoring**: a background goroutine calls `os.Open("/dev/tenstorrent/N")` for every chip every `--health-check-interval` (default 30 s).
+If any chip is inaccessible, the plugin republishes the ResourceSlice with an empty device list so the scheduler stops placing new workloads on this node.
+The slice is restored to normal once all chips are accessible again.
+This approach avoids spawning `tt-smi` (a Python process that can hang when the Ethernet mesh is in an inconsistent state).

 ## CDI spec files